fedora-infra/bodhi/docs/user/man_pages/bodhi-push.rst

 ===========

 ``bodhi-push`` is used to select which packages to push out to the mirror network.
-It has various flags that can be used to select the package set, and then it emits a fedmsg with the list of packages to be mirrored.
+It has various flags that can be used to select the package set, and then it emits a message with the list of packages to be mirrored.